 MUSC Lupus Erythematosus (M.U.S.C.L.E.)
 Research Group

-If you did not have a chance to attend, email us at email@example.com and we will be sure you are on the mailing list for next year's Event!
+If you were not able to attend, email us at firstname.lastname@example.org and we will be sure you are on the mailing list for next year's Event!

 For more information on this and other MUSCLE Group events, visit our MUSCLE Events Webpage